 Early Notables of the Tallidge family (pre 1700)

-Another 50 words (4 lines of text) are included under the topic Early Tallidge Notables in all our PDF Extended History products and printed products wherever possible.
+of Helmingham was the head of a powerful East Anglian family whose seat was...
+Another 26 words (2 lines of text) are included under the topic Early Tallidge Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tallidge family to the New World and Oceana